paquettm/raspberry-pi-OS-setup/python/README.md

 ## Upgrade python to latest

-* Run `sudo apt install python3.9` to install Python 3.9.
+* Run `sudo apt install python3` to install the latest available version of Python 3.

 ##pyenv installation